- Find a Park

 Water activities & features

 - 640 feet of dock

 - Fishing (saltwater)

 - A recreational license is required for fishing and shellfish harvesting at Washington state parks.
 For regulations, fishing season information, or to purchase a recreational license, visit the Washington Department of Fish and Wildlife website.

 - San Juan Islands state park brochure (PDF).

 Located in Puget Sound in San Juan County, Sucia Island has 48 mooring buoys, two linear moorage systems and two docks.
 These are found at six locations around the island.
-Dock One is removed late October through March.
-Anchorage is available in all of the bays and coves, and there is no fee fo r boats riding on their own anchor.
+Dock 2 is removed early October through early April to prevent winter storm damage.
+Mooring buoys remain in place year-round.
+Anchorage is available in all of the bays and coves, and there is no fee for boats riding on their own anchor.
 The bottoms are generally sandy mud, but in some locations eelgrass and seaweed may make setting anchor difficult.
 Moorage fees are charged between 1 p.m. and 8 a.m.
 All boaters must register and pay upon arrival.
 Boaters must also pay a fee for boats rafted to another boat.
 Rafting limits are posted on the buoys.
 Visit the permit page to purchase an annual moorage permit.